eu-cdse/documentation/APIs/On-Demand Production API.md

 ## OnDemand Processing API with OData interface

 The OnDemand Processing API allows the users to interact with the service to issue and control the orders.
 It provides functionalities like creation, update, cancellation, pausing and monitoring of orders.
-This allows the users to have a better control over the workflow execution process.
+This allows the users to have better control over the workflow execution process.

 ## General information

-This documentation provides an overview of the OnDemand Processing (ODP) API, which is based on the Open Data Protocol (OData) standard.
+This documentation provides an overview of the OnDemand Processing (ODP) API based on the Open Data Protocol (OData) standard.
 The ODP API provides a RESTful interface for accessing data and metadata from the Copernicus data catalogue.
 Access to the API is limited by the Authentication service.
-Quotas are assigned according to the user typology and include limits on number of concurrent orders and available processing workflows.
+Quotas are assigned according to the user typology and include limits on the number of concurrent orders and available processing workflows.
-The API allows discovery of all available workflows which can be run in the Copernicus Data Space Ecosystem platform, indicating which data types can be processed, what are the available parameters and output modes.
+The API allows the discovery of all available workflows that can be run in the Copernicus Data Space Ecosystem platform, indicating which data types can be processed and what the available parameters and output modes are.

 ### API Endpoint